mightydeveloper/CS420-Compiler-Design/README.md

 1. Only int is used for boolean, and test expr expectes int
 2. Switch statement identifier can't be auto casted since it violates syntax
 3. Return statement should have value to return.
-If not, return value is corrected to 0 or 0.0
+If not, return value is corrected to 0 with proper return type.